leeor/hammock/README.md

 # Hammock

-Easily sync CouchDB design documents with an RCS of your choosing.
+Relax even further and have Hammock manage your CouchDB design documents while you manage JavaScript files in source control.

 ## Usage